 Federal Court Clerk Externship: Southern District of New York

-Paul Radvany, Adjunct Associate Professor (1 ungraded academic credit, 3 ungraded fieldwork credits, and Minor Writing Credit (upon consultation), which must be registered separately with Registration Services)
+Paul Radvany, Adjunct Associate Professor and Tiffany Moller, Lecturer-in-Law (1 ungraded academic credit, 3 ungraded fieldwork credits, and Minor Writing Credit (upon consultation), which must be registered separately with Registration Services)

 Students will meet seven times over the course of the semester to discuss such topics as: writing judicial opinions; judicial ethics, the externship experience; habeas corpus; and effective courtroom lawyering.
 Two of the classes consist of panel discussions on criminal and civil law with experienced litigators and judges.
 The class meetings are mandatory, so you will not be able to take a seminar that meets at the same time.

 Students will be placed with a federal judge in the Southern District of New York.
 They will usually spend 15 hours per week working on judicial matters, with at least one day per week (or two half days) at the courthouse.

 Paul Radvany, Clinical Associate Professor of Law, Fordham Law School (2007 - Present); Assistant United States Attorney, United States Attorney's Office, SDNY (1997 - 2007); Debevoise & Plimpton (1993 - 1997): [email protected]

 This externship is available only to (1) J.D. students who are U.S. citizens or U.S. permanent residents; and (2) LL.M.s who are U.S. citizens or U.S. permanent residents.

 To apply, please complete the externship application available through LawNet.
 The application period is from April 9, 2019 (3PM) to April 17, 2019 (5PM).
 Prospective applicants may be contacted for an interview once all applications have been submitted.

 Any additional questions can be sent to Susan Kraham at [email protected].